-One of my favorite Disneyland influencers was Magical Kinda Mama.
-I found her on Instagram about a year ago and followed her adventures around Disneyland.
+One of my favorite Disneyland influencers was Magical Kinda Mama (formerly Magic Kingdoms Mama).
+I found her on Instagram in 2019 and followed her adventures around Disneyland.
 When MKMama (her Instagram handle) had stories I watched them for entertainment and to visit Disneyland virtually with her.
-She decided to close down her account this year and I really miss her Disney magic.
+She decided to close down her account in 2020 and I really miss her Disney magic.
 One of the things that Magical Kinda Mama did that I really miss was suggestions for entertaining her kids.
 Particularly for her toddler, she would bring different things to entertain him during ride lines or waiting for parades.

 (This page contains affiliate links.
 At no cost to you, I gain a small commission if you buy items through my links.
 Find my disclaimer page here).

 While thinking about what to do when Disneyland reopens, I decided to make some scavenger hunts for my daughter to do, inspired by some of Magical Kinda Mama’s activities.
-I started off with a scavenger hunt for my toddler, but then expanded and continued to make one for kids and one that is slightly harder, for older kids/teens/adults.
+I started off with a scavenger hunt for my toddler, but then expanded and continued to make one for kids or adults to enjoy.
 Since my toddler cannot read yet, the toddler one has pictures so they can do it themselves or someone can read it for them.